All Episodes

 We'll have it anyway.

-It it makes Republican government impossible.
+It makes Republican government impossible, it makes citizenship impossible.

 They can make you do anything.

-If the government will be able to the government will be able to do anything if they can uh i if they are free to declare that you have to buy a particular health insurance product regardless of whether you want to uh or not that's why it is a liberty issue.
+If the government will be able to, the government will be able to do anything if they are free to declare that you have to buy a particular health insurance product, regardless of whether you want to or not.

 And that's why for all the talk about the costs, it is important to talk about it in terms of a liberty issue.